-IMPORTANT: The projections or other information generated by this calculator regarding the likelihood of various outcomes are hypothetical in nature and are not guarantees of future results.
-The calculator does contemplate charitable contributions through a US Legacy Income Trust ® for which Eaton Vance Distributors, Inc. is a paid solicitor.
+IMPORTANT: The projections and other information generated by this calculator regarding various potential outcomes are hypothetical in nature and are not guarantees of future results.
+The calculator contemplate charitable contributions made through US Legacy Income Trusts ® for which Eaton Vance Distributors, Inc. is a paid solicitor.
 Charitable split-interest instruments vary in features and benefits and donors should consult their tax advisor regarding their own unique circumstances.

-The Eaton Vance Parametric Charitable Tax Benefit Calculator is offered solely for purposes of understanding how charitable giving may impact your income tax savings.
+The Eaton Vance Parametric Charitable Tax Benefit Calculator is offered solely for purposes of understanding how your charitable giving may affect the amount of income tax you pay.
 It is not a solicitation for a charitable contribution and Eaton Vance Management is not providing any fundraising advice in connection with the Eaton Vance Parametric Charitable Tax Benefit Calculator.
 Eaton Vance Distributors, Inc. is a paid solicitor of the U.S. Charitable Gift Trust and the U.S. Legacy Income Trusts, receiving compensation as described in the applicable information statement or gifting booklet.

 The output of this calculator is for educational purposes only and should not be considered investment, legal or tax advice.
 It is intended for use by U.S. individual taxpayers resident in the 50 states or the District of Columbia, and is not applicable to trusts, estates, corporations or persons subject to special rules under federal, state or local income tax laws.
 This calculator addresses the treatment of charitable contributions of cash and securities owned more than one year that are held outside qualified retirement plans and other tax-deferred or tax-exempt investment vehicles.
 Contributions are assumed to be made to an entity treated as a “50% limit organization” for federal income tax purposes, which includes U.S. charitable organizations that are tax-exempt under Internal Revenue Code (IRC) Section 501(c)(3) and that are either public charities or private operating foundations as defined under IRC Section 170(b)(1)(a).
 The tax treatment of other types of charitable contributions is outside the scope of this calculator, and may vary significantly from the results presented herein.
 The output is general in nature and is not intended to serve as the primary or sole basis for charitable giving, investment or tax-planning decisions.